anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

-## Supply PVR to Registrar (including backend interaction) {#pvr}
+## Supply PVR to Registrar (including MASA interaction) {#pvr}

 Once the Registrar-Agent has acquired one or more PVR and PER object pairs, it starts the interaction with the domain registrar.
 Collecting multiple pairs allows bulk bootstrapping of several pledges using the same session with the registrar.

 The Registrar-Agent MUST establish a TLS session to the registrar with mutual authentication.
-In contrast to BRSKI {{RFC8995}}, the TLS client authentication uses the Registrar-Agent EE certificate instead of pledge IDevID certificate.
+In contrast to BRSKI {{RFC8995}}, the TLS client authentication uses the Registrar-Agent LDevID certificate instead of pledge IDevID certificate.
 Consequently, the domain registrar can distinguish BRSKI (pledge-initiator-mode) from BRSKI-PRM (pledge-responder-mode).

 The registrar SHOULD verify the TLS client authentication of the Registrar-Agent.